Rihanna confirms new single 'Lift Me Up' arriving this week

 The singer posted a 14-second clip on her social media accounts, revealing a capital “R” – stylised in the same font as the Black Panther: Wakanda Forever trailers and promo art – between her name and the song title.

-A brief snippet of the song can also be heard, consisting primarily of hummed vocals and a string backing.
+A brief snippet of the song – written as a tribute to late Black Panther star Chadwick Boseman, who died in 2020 – can also be heard, consisting primarily of hummed vocals and a string backing.
 The video ends with the date “10.28.22”, confirming its release in two days’ time.

-The announcement follows a similar short clip posted on social media by Marvel Studios earlier today.
-In that video, the film’s shimmering title card slowly bleeds into view, before the first “R” in “Forever” zooms into the centre and remaining letters fade away, making room for the date reveal.
+‘Lift Me Up’ was co-written by Rihanna, Nigerian singer Tems, Swedish composer Ludwig Göransson, and Black Panther director Ryan Coogler.
+The song was recorded in five countries and was produced by Göransson.

+“After speaking with Ryan and hearing his direction for the film and the song, I wanted to write something that portrays a warm embrace from all the people that I’ve lost in my life.
+I tried to imagine what it would feel like if I could sing to them now and express how much I miss them,” Tems explained.
+“Rihanna has been an inspiration to me so hearing her convey this song is a great honor.”

 lift me up